 As per individual tournament registration

 A sparring match may only be carried out if the fighters are wearing complete safety equipment.
-This consists of: padded gloves of sufficient caliber which cannot be pushed out of shape or broken, foam dipped foot pads , mouth guard and a groin protector for men.Safety equipment has to be approved prior to the commencement to the match by the center referee.
+This consists of: padded gloves of sufficient calibre which cannot be pushed out of shape or broken, foam dipped foot pads , mouth guard and a groin protector for men.Safety equipment has to be approved prior to the commencement to the match by the centre referee.

 Fighters may not wear anything which may cause an injury: rings necklaces , watches, ear-rings, etc.

 The physical constitution of the fighter should be determined once a year by a physician.